 Since 2012, Mimi has been the Executive Director of Stand for Children Illinois.
 Stand is a non-profit advocacy organization focused on ensuring all students receive a high quality, relevant education, especially those whose potential is overlooked and under-tapped because of their skin color, zip code, first language, or disability.

 Under Mimi’s leadership, Stand Illinois has progressed from a start-up operation to a statewide organization that has championed major policy changes, built a robust family engagement and organizing program, and is supported by an active grassroots base.
-She also chairs Stand’s bi-partisan state political action committee.
+Mimi also chairs Stand’s bi-partisan political action committee.

-Mimi is a former partner with the law firm Kirkland & Ellis and former senior counsel of Tribune Company.
-She has been a board member and officer of many non-profits.
-Mimi earned her B.A. in public policy from the University of Chicago and J.D. from Northwestern School of Law.
+Mimi serves on Governor-elect JB Pritzker’s Educational Success Committee transition team which is tasked with advising and guiding the incoming Pritzker-Stratton administration.
+She is a former partner with Kirkland & Ellis and senior counsel for Tribune Company.
+She has served on the board of several non-profits.
+Mimi earned her B.A. in public policy from the University of Chicago and J.D. from Northwestern Pritzker School of Law.
 She and her husband Ben are proud parents of two children.
 Mimi is the daughter of Korean immigrants.